- Home |

 Rihanna Dhillon:

-It's so good.
 You sold that very well.
-You do this every time I speak to you, Jo, like this is happened last time.
+You do this every time I speak to you, Jo, like this happened last time.

 Joel Richardson:

-Yeah, that's message deleted by a calculator and yeah, I love it.
-It's really
+Yeah, that's Message Deleted by a K.L Slater and yeah, I love it.
+It's really brilliant.

 Louise Jones:

-Brilliant.
-I'll say if you're looking for, so if you've got a colleague who's into crime fiction, I will say the Death in Paradise puzzle book, you can't come far wrong for a bit of fun if you're into your crime fiction in Death in Paradise, obviously one of the most popular TV series, mystery TV series lovable character's been going forever.
+I'll say if you're looking for, if you've got a colleague who's into crime fiction, I will say the Death in Paradise puzzle book, you can't go far wrong for a bit of fun if you're into your crime fiction.
+Death in Paradise, obviously one of the most popular TV series, mystery TV series lovable character's. it's been going forever.
 Still kind of like a top rating series.
 And this is a puzzle book that kind of takes you into the series and unlocks the series.
 And there's a narrative that runs all the way it through all of the puzzles.
 And they're just really fun puzzles.
 They're kind of unlocking different mysteries involving some of the characters.

 Rihanna Dhillon: